wizeline/kafka-data-replication-poc/README.md

 2. build the container images `make build`
 3. start the applications `make run`.
 NOTE: you may have to wait at least 30 seconds.
 4. prepare the database `make initialize-dbs`
-5. inject some data to the database `make inset-data`
+5. inject some data to the database `make inset-data` for pre-cdc-enabled data
 6. configure the kafka cluster `make configure`
 7. check status `make status`
 8. insert more data `make inset-data` and check status `make status`